tfiers/sharp/README.md

 logging_conf_file = "D:\\code\\sharp\\logging.cfg"
 ```

-When the `luigi.toml` config file is tailored to your needs, process the raw
+When the `config.py` file is ready, process the raw data and generate figures
-data and generate figures by running:
+and other output by running:
 ```sh
 ~/sharp-run$  python -m sharp --local-scheduler
 ```